andreas-butler/idb-transaction-commit/EXPLAINER.md

 </p>

 # Why?
+The primary benefit of this change is increasing the throughput of writing data to disk.
+The throughput increase is evident in comparing Figure 2 to Figure 1.
+In Figure 2 one sees that time required by the round trip of the response of the final request and the commit signal it ultimately returns upon completion of its callback is saved by the explicit commit().

 Under the previous architecture, before a transaction could be fully committed and data flushed to disk, it was necessary for script to verify that no request callbacks themselves made new requests on the transaction.
 This meant that flushing data to disk required waiting for all pending callbacks to resolve completely.

 IndexedDB’s transaction.commit() will allow developers the flexibility to announce the fact that they do not intend to make any new requests on a transaction object and that it can be committed as soon as possible.
 Under these conditions, the task of flushing data to disk does not have to wait until a signal from the front end declares that all callbacks associated with the transaction have resolved; it only has to wait until all transaction requests have been processed completely.

-The primary benefit of this change is increasing the throughput of writing data to disk.
-The throughput increase is evident in comparing Figure 2 to Figure 1.
-In Figure 2 one sees that time required by the round trip of the response of the final request and the commit signal it ultimately returns upon completion of its callback is saved by the explicit commit().

 This is particularly useful for the case of loading a database, when large amounts of data are being written to disk via many transactions with no intention of making any follow up queries on that data, and the case of writing data to disk under some time constraint.
 The latter situation is encountered, for example, when the browser informs a tab that is about to be killed (because it has been inactive for a period of time and will thus be killed to ease memory usage) and so the tab must save its state to disk as fast as possible so that it can be reloaded again in the event that a user navigates back to it.
 This case is explained in greater detail in the section [Page Lifcycle](#page-lifecycle) below.

-A secondary benefit exists that is less concrete but nevertheless still important.
-By allowing developers to explicitly call commit() on transactions, the IndexedDB API begins to adopt the feel of a more conventional database API.
-Having indexeddb rely on autocommit solely could potentially make developers uncomfortable, as it prevents them from feeling like they have complete control over the consistency of data which they're reading and writing to disk.

 # How?
 The explicit commit() API call may only be requested against a transaction so long as that transaction is active (ie: when it is first created and within the scope of any callbacks belonging to any previous requests made on the transaction).
 When the call is made, the transaction's state will be set to 'committing' to prevent any future requests from being made against it.
-Following this, control will wait until every request against the transaction has completed, after which an attempt will be made to actually flush the changes made to the database by the transaction to disk.
-In the event of an error, the transaction will be aborted and an Exception will be raised.
-After this, the transaction will be switched to the 'finished' state and an event named 'complete' will be fired at??? the transaction (Additionally at this time any necessary nulling of pointers will be done for the case of the transaction being an upgrade transaction).
+Following this, the database task queue will wait until every request against the transaction has completed, after which an attempt will be made to actually flush the changes made to the database by the transaction to disk.
+In the event of an error, the transaction will be aborted and an Exception will be sent to the page task queue.
+After this, the transaction will be switched to the 'finished' state and an event named 'complete' will be sent to the page task queue (Additionally at this time any necessary nulling of pointers will be done for the case of the transaction being an upgrade transaction).

 # Potential Issues
 IndexedDB initially shipped solely with an autocommit functionality.
 Developers did not have the control to declare themselves finished with a transaction that the new explicit commit() API call affords them.
 It is thus reasonable to ask why the initial ship of indexedDB did not include an explicit commit() call and whether adding one could cause potential issues.
 The short answer to the first question is ‘simplicity’ and the short answer to the second question is ‘not really’.